tellor-io/TellorACS/README.md

 # Tellor Oracle Alternate Chain Structure (ACS)

-### ACS implementation on Alternate Chains
+### Preface
-implementation of the ACS will vary by specific blockchain.
+Implementation of the ACS will vary by specific blockchain.
 This iteration can be implemented on chains that are Ethereum EVM compatible.

 ### Deployment steps
 Deployment steps are dependent on each specific chain.
 However, you can test this repository using Truffle: